I Will Find You, Solving Killer Cases - Book Review

 We became a country by armed revolution.
 Guns are a part of American culture."— Lt.
 Kenda

-In I Will Find You, Kenda shares stories and details about cases that are too disturbing or too graphic for television.
-Any hour of the day or night he could expect to receive a phone call; one that would require his presence at horrific crime scenes so gruesome it's hard for an average person to imagine.
+In I Will Find You, Kenda shares additional detail about cases that are considered too disturbing or too graphic for television.
+As an active police officer, he could expect to receive a phone call any hour of the day or night knowing that his presence would be required at crime scenes so gruesome it's hard for an average person to imagine.

 He talks about what it's like to be ripped away from family events, anniversary dinners, date nights, football games, vacations, time with his children, even from events like filling the gas tank of his vehicle for investigations that couldn't wait.
 When the report of another homicide came in, he was at the top of the list of who to call.
 Being a homicide detective doesn't fit into a standard eight-to-five mold.

-In one of the cases that took place during his time as a uniformed officer, he describes the scene of a street brawl involving multiple participants in which he was personally the target of a perpetrator with a gun hiding behind the body of a female he was using as a shield.
-Without waiting for backup, Kenda, who was a Sergeant at the time, charged into the mob trying to break up the disturbance.
+During one of the cases he handled as a uniformed officer, he describes a street brawl involving multiple participants.
+This call put him directly in the path of an armed perpetrator hiding behind a female being used as a human shield.
+Without waiting for backup Officer Kenda, who was a Sergeant at the time, charged blindly into the mob attempting to break up the disturbance.

-When he fell to the pavement and was rendered unconscious, he was lucky that someone in a nearby business called 911 to report that an officer had been shot.
-Joe describes the scene with his normal dry wit.
-"Nothing orders up a blue-light special more than the report of an officer down."
+When he fell to the pavement and was rendered unconscious, he was fortunate that someone in a nearby business called 911 to report that an officer had been shot.
+Joe describes the scene with his standard dose of dry wit saying, "Nothing orders up a blue-light special more than the report of an officer down."

 Profile of a Murderer